zoran995/geoportal-server/docs/contributing/development-environment.md

 npm run test:e2e
 ```

+Note: e2e tests are using TestContainers for running test environment services, so you need to have Docker installed and running.
+The tests will automatically start and stop the containers, so you don't need to worry about that.
+Depending on your container runtime you might need to make additional configuration for TestContainers to work properly (see [TestContainers documentation](https://node.testcontainers.org/supported-container-runtimes/)).

 The test results are reported on the command line.
 No additional configuration is not needed for running unit or e2e tests.

 ### Test coverage